solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     FILTER(?lev > 0.8)
 }
 ```
-### 7.2 Links property accounts from different mutation registers when they have the same taxpayer
+### 7.2 Create links between property accounts from several mutation registers when they have the same taxpayer
-* Create link if owners have a similarity link
+* Create link if taxpayers have a similarity link
-* NB : We could had more constraints.
+* *NB : We could had more constraints in future tests.*
 ```sparql
 PREFIX cad: <http://rdf.geohistoricaldata.org/def/cadastre#>
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>